 The management server and the Bosch Video Recording Manager shall run as services on Windows Server 2008R2 or Windows 7.

-The configuration client software shall run as an application on Windows Server 2008R2..
+The configuration client software shall run as an application on Windows Server 2008R2.
+If system contains less than 500 cameras Windows 7 Professional or Ultimate SP1 (64bit) suffices.

 The operator client software shall run as an application on Windows 7.
 The VMS shall support ONVIF compliant cameras.
 It shall be possible to access live streams and to control PTZ functionality.